planetfederal/exchange-documentation/source/editing/index.rst

 #.
 Click the :guilabel:`Edit Attributes` button to open the Edit Attributes window.

 #.
-Add Attribute information as necessary.
+Add attribute information as necessary.

 #.
 Click the :guilabel:`Save` button to save your changes.